-Today, Clarion University is a multi-purpose institution with an enrollment of approximately 7,100 students offering associate's degrees in five areas; more than 90 baccalaureate programs leading to degrees in the arts, fine arts, nursing, and sciences; and 10 graduate programs leading to master's degrees in the arts, business administration, education, library science, nursing, and sciences.
+Today, Clarion University is a multi-purpose institution with an enrollment of more than 7,300 students offering associate's degrees in five areas; more than 90 baccalaureate programs leading to degrees in the arts, fine arts, nursing, and sciences; and 80 graduate programs leading to master's degrees in business administration, education, library science, nursing, and sciences.

-The main campus of the university contains 99 acres and 43 buildings-the majority of which were constructed within the past 20 years.
-Beyond the main campus, situated at the west end of the town of Clarion, is a 27-acre athletic complex with football, baseball, and practice fields and

-Memorial Stadium, seating 5,000 spectators.
+The main campus of the university contains 128 acres and 43 buildings-the majority of which were constructed within the past 20 years.
+Beyond the main campus, situated at the west end of the town of Clarion, is a 27-acre athletic complex with football, baseball, and practice fields and Memorial Stadium, seating 5,000 spectators.
 The university is within the Borough of Clarion some two miles north of Interstate 80 at Exits 62 and 64 and is approximately 2.5 hours' driving time from the urban centers of Pittsburgh, Erie, and Youngstown.
 High on the Allegheny Plateau overlooking the Clarion River, the rural setting is in the midst of one of Pennsylvania's most scenic resort areas.
 The rolling wooded countryside, interspersed with small farms, affords some of the most enjoyable outdoor activities to be found anywhere in northwestern Pennsylvania, and the Clarion River provides an excellent setting for summer boating, swimming, and other aquatic sports.

-Among facilities supporting programs at Clarion University are the Carlson and Suhr libraries; the Center for Computing Services operating Digital Equipment Corporation computers and associated equipment; several microcomputer laboratories; a planetarium; modern science laboratories having excellent instrumentation; well-equipped support areas for special education and speech pathology and audiology; a modern business administration building; technologically equipped classrooms for library science; radio and television studios and experimental audio-visual facilities in the Department of Communication; and a writing center, tutorial services, and a counseling center to assist students who can benefit from these services.
+Among facilities supporting programs at Clarion University are the Carlson and Suhr libraries; the Center for Computing Services; several microcomputer laboratories; a planetarium; modern science laboratories having excellent instrumentation; a modern business administration building; technologically equipped classrooms for library science; radio and television studios and experimental audio-visual facilities in the Department of Communication; and a writing center, tutorial services, and a counseling center to assist students who can benefit from these services.